robbtraister/fusion/documentation/recipes/intro.md

 # Intro to Fusion
 Welcome to the documentation for PageBuilder's rendering engine, Fusion.
-This documentation includes specific APIs available in Fusion, as well as a series of "recipes" for getting up and running with the Fusion engine.
-These documents are updated frequently as features are added or changed in Fusion, so check back for updates!
+This documentation includes specific APIs available in Fusion, as well as a series of "recipes" for getting up and running.
+These documents are updated frequently as features are added or changed, so check back often!

 ## What is Fusion?
 In short, Fusion is an engine that dynamically crafts and serves webpages to your *readers*.
 Fusion was built to provide the following benefits: